-Memory Encryption: This is achieved by the function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.
+311 Memory Encryption: This is achieved by the function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.

-shield: This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
+Shield: This requirement is achieved by security feature as the Shield must be removed and bypassed in order to perform physical intrusive attacks.

-Life cycle detector: Life cycle detector detects if detector signals are modified or not.
+Life time detector: Life time detector detects if detector signals are modified or not.